daos-stack/daos/src/rdb/README.md

 Executing a target exclusion request from a caller.
 The pool service handles this case in the same way as it handles case 2.
 </li>
 </ol>
 In all the cases, the decision making is based on the definitive pool map maintained by the pool service, with the goal that the replicas of a service shall belong to different fault domains when possible, so that they are unlikely to fail together.
-And, the decisions are executed through configuration changes that follow Raftâs single-server membership change protocol.
+And, the decisions are executed through configuration changes that follow RaftÃ¢s single-server membership change protocol.
 (The alternative arbitrary membership change protocol may also be considered in the future if it proves to offer meaningful performance benefits.)

 In the remainder of this section, the addresses of the replicas belonging to a replicated service are collectively referred to as the service address.
 Pool and container services are assumed to be highly available when discussing higher-level protocols, because the service replication internals are largely transparent and irrelevant.